MicrosoftDocs/azure-reference-other/studio-module-reference/two-class-boosted-decision-tree.md

 ## Examples

-Explore the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/) to see examples of how boosted decision trees are used in machine learning:
+Explore the [Azure AI Gallery](https://gallery.cortanaintelligence.com/) to see examples of how boosted decision trees are used in machine learning:

 -   [Direct marketing](http://go.microsoft.com/fwlink/?LinkId=525168): Uses the **Two-Class Boosted Decision Tree** algorithm to predict customer appetency.